How to Set Up Budget vs Actual Comparison: Complete Guide

 4. Calculate Variances Automatically

 Set up formulas that compute dollar variances and percentage variances for each line automatically.
-Dollar variance shows the absolute difference (actual minus budget), while percentage variance shows the relative difference (dollar variance divided by budget, times 100).
+Use the dollar variance formula (actual minus budget) to calculate the absolute difference between actual and budgeted figures.
+Dollar variance shows the absolute difference, while percentage variance shows the relative difference (dollar variance divided by budget, times 100).

 Automation eliminates math errors and makes the process scalable.
 When you’re comparing 50+ lines every month, manual calculations become a recipe for mistakes.